 - You’re likely to find most of the accommodation options in Kuressaare, but there are plenty to choose from.
 I’d happily recommend the comfortable and homely Muru Guesthouse where I stayed;

-- There are plenty of dining options available to you in Kuressaare.
+- There are plenty of dining options available to you when visiting Kuressaare.
 Personal recommendations would be Retro Kohrvik for the friendly staff (and the bread!) and Saaremaa Veski for the ambience of eating in an actual windmill;

 Have you visited the Island of Saaremaa before?
 If not, where would you heard first?
 Please share in the comments below.